-The lockdown means that the Mosque has been closed for prayer since the middle of March.
-After ten years of hard work to make the project for a new mosque in Cambridge a reality, Muslims and all Mill Roaders have been saddened to see it close again temporarily.
+The lockdown required the Mosque to close for prayer from the middle of March.
+After ten years of hard work to make the project for a new mosque in Cambridge a reality, Muslims and all Mill Roaders were been saddened to see it close, albeit temporarily.

 Look, however at what a vibrant team of volunteers is doing to keep Cambridge Central Mosque at the living heart of Cambridge Muslim life, and serving the whole community.

 TUNE IN TO LIVE BROADCASTS FROM THE MOSQUE

 Listen to the adhan, Qur’an recitations, lectures, and much more as they’re happening, on the Mosque’s Live Media page.

 It will come as no surprise that, throughout the Holy Month of Ramadan, the Muslim community have been vigorous in efforts to help the whole community: Critical Care Unit at Papworth Hospital; Jimmie’s Homeless Shelter; vulnerable families & individuals; Iftar Supplies to Addenbrooke’s.

 For more details, see pages 2 & 3 of the Ramadan Newsletter.

 Our Social Media Officer @ihrahman— Cambridge Central Mosque (@CamCtrlMosque) July 13, 2020